Joe David Brown: Filmed novels

 Three of Brown's better-known novels became the basis of movies.
-Stars in My Crown (1947) was based on his childhood experiences with his minister grandfather and was made into a movie by the same name in 1949.
+Stars in My Crown (1947), based on his childhood experiences with his minister grandfather, was made into a movie by the same name in 1949.
 Kings Go Forth was made into a movie in 1958.
 His final novel, Addie Pray (1971), the story of 11-year-old con artist Addie and her older partner Long Boy, was made into the movie Paper Moon (1973), starring Ryan O'Neal and his daughter Tatum; the film then served as the basis for a TV series of the same name, starring Jodie Foster.
 Brown's other, earlier novels are less known.
 The Freeholder (1949) is about an indentured servant's quest for freedom in the American South.
 Kings Go Forth (1956) draws upon Brown's military experiences (and also was made into a movie released in 1958), and Glimpse of a Stranger (1968) highlights the contrast between the cultures of India and the United States.

 Brown died on April 26, 1976, at his home in Georgia.